 All transactions, processing and updates to the student's record are either carried out directly in CamSIS by University and College staff, the students themselves, or are downloaded into CamSIS by organisations such as the University and Colleges Administration Services.

 The interface includes an 'academic tile' with which you can:

 - View supervision and submit your self-evaluation reports and responses

 - Contact key academic staff including your College Tutor

 - View your thesis submission details

-- Apply for things: leave to work away from Cambridge; intermission; and other changes to your status
+- Apply for things: changes in circumstance as above e.g. leave to work away from Cambridge; intermission; etc

 - Request official verification letters

 - Request a transcript

 - Order a degree certificate

 - And much more....